Top Signs of Perimenopause: What Every Woman Should Know (and a Few That Might Surprise You!)

 Feel like your emotions have gone from Netflix drama to full-on soap opera?
 Thanks to hormone fluctuations, even minor stressors can feel massive.

 This oneâs a big one for me.
 I swear, some days I feel like a ticking time bomb of emotions.
 The tears, the rage, the overwhelmâitâs like my inner calm packed its bags and left without warning.
-One minute Iâm fine, the next Iâm crying because someone looked at me sideways.
-Itâs not fun, but knowing itâs hormonal (and not a sudden personality shift) helps me show myself a little grace.
+One minute Iâm Marie Kondo-ing the spice drawer, the next Iâm sobbing over a dog food commercial.
+My hormones clearly missed the memo on emotional stability.

 đ 4.
 Sleep Disturbances (Counting Sheep Not Working?)